-Revenue expenditure for the year was £39.05 million.
+Revenue expenditure for the year was £37.35million.
 Although this figure is not separately identified in any of the statements, it represents actual revenue resources applied during the year.
 The three main categories of spending are employee costs, running expenses and housing benefit payments.
-Running expenses include maintenance buildings. of vehicle costs. and supplies services.
-The chart opposite illustrates the proportion in which expenditure was incurred on these categories of expenditure.
+Running include expenses maintenance of buildings, costs, and supplies and services.
+The chart opposite illustrates the proportion in which expenditure was incurred on these categories expenditure.